I am an editor and writer based in South Australia, where I live within walking distance of the sea.

 My editing career includes working as a freelance proofreader for a justice of the Supreme Court, as an in-house fiction editor of a start-up dotcom publisher, and — most recently — several years as the Senior Editor for the University of Adelaide Press, where I edited scholarly, peer-reviewed, open-access manuscripts across a wide range of disciplines and citation styles.
 Currently, I work as a freelance editor.

-I am an Associate Member of the Institute of Professional Editors Ltd (IPEd).
+I am a Professional Member of the Institute of Professional Editors Ltd (IPEd).

 ‘[Y]our editor Rebecca was one of the best I had encountered: sensitive to the text, thorough, intelligent.’